chungle2525/apprenticeship_blog/content/posts/post21.md

 And it works like a charm :smile:
 <br>
 <br>
 My next endeavor was to handle faulty urls in the google sheets document.
-My goal was to create a fetch request to the given url, and then open that url in a new tab if (and only if) the status returned is "ok."
+My goal was to create a fetch request to the given url, and then add that url to my set if (and only if) the status returned is "ok."
 When playing around with recursive promises again, I hoped that I could make this better.
-Because we want to move on to check the next url no matter the result of current fetch, a recursive call is needed in both the .then() and the .catch() blocks.
-I did not like that.
-Here's what I had (note that the "async" before the function definition makes it so the function returns a promise, with the returned value being the "resolved" value of the promise):
+Because we want to move on to check the next url no matter the result of current fetch, a recursive call is needed in both the .then() and the .catch() blocks, which is not ideal.
+I could not get my recursive solution to work originally (more about this later), but here's what I came up with after some research (note that the "async" before the function definition makes it so the function returns a promise, with the returned value being the "resolved" value of the promise):
 <br>
 <pre class="prettyprint"><code>async function recursiveCheckUrls(entries, settings, index) {
     if (index === entries.length) return settings;